First Consult A VIN Report

 There are plenty of online car auction sites that make finding a used car something you can do from the seat you're in right now, without ever having to step foot outside of your house... until it's time to pick up the car, of course!
 As with in-person auctions and other methods of purchasing a used car, there are both pros and cons involved in the process.
 This page will give you the information you need to make a wise decision when it comes to online car auctions, as well as a good idea of how to avoid scams!

 We most highly recommend eBay Motors, because their site is a reputable one with many protections in place to keep the consumer (that's you!) safe from scams.
-Of course you must use your own judgement and be as cautious as you possibly can, because even with the highest standards of protection in place, there are always scammers out to make a quick buck without giving you any benefit (and often without giving you your car!).
+Of course you must use your own judgment and be as cautious as you possibly can, because even with the highest standards of protection in place, there are always scammers out to make a quick buck without giving you any benefit (and often without giving you your car!).

 Those are the horror stories that you think can't happen to you, but the power is really in your hands, so don't choose to be lax (i.e., not doing a title check, not checking the seller's feedback rating, not contacting the seller with questions, etc.).
 Take the time to protect yourself with the tips that we provide on this page.